 The below information relates to the 2016/17 enrolment period (information on 2017/18 will be published shortly)

 Do you accept payment over the web?

-At present we can only accept web based payments from students enrolling online.
-This system allows you to pay in full with a credit/debit card or to set up/amend direct debit instructions.
-The University will levy a charge of 1.5% on all payments made by credit card but does not charge any additional fees for payments made by debit card.
+Our secure online payment facility is available to all students (new and continuing) available 24/7.
+It can be accessed via the Swansea University Intranet.
+This system allows you to pay in full with a credit/debit card.
+Please note: The University will levy a charge of 1.5% on all payments made by credit card.
+This does not apply to payments made by debit card.

 What payment terms are offered?